Table of Contents

 At a glance

-- The last six years have been the warmest years worldwide since 1850.
+- The last eight years have been the warmest years worldwide since 1850.

 - The Paris Climate Agreement stipulates that the increase in global temperature should be limited to well below 2 °C above pre-industrial levels, and even to 1.5 °C. Due to historical data availability, the comparative period used by WMO for this purpose is 1850 to 1900.

 Climate change manifests itself as an increase in the global average surface temperature.
 But we are also seeing increases in climate variability and risks of extreme weather events such as heavy precipitation, heat waves and droughts.
 Germany as well has growing warmer over the years, and more so than the global average.
-Consequently, the number of hot days are increasing (cf. 'Hot days' indicator).
+As a result, the number of hot days increases (cf. 'Hot days' indicator).
 The increase in average temperatures is also changing the duration of individual seasons.
 As of yet we have only a rudimentary understanding of the complex effects of these seasonal shifts on plants and animals.

 The global average temperature for one year alone is not very significant.
 We obtain more information from a given year's global mean deviation from the average for a longer period in the past.
 This shows whether one year was warmer or cooler than the climatological average.
 Usually a comparison is made with the period 1850 to 1900, which is also used by the WMO.